David Armstrong-Jones, 2nd Earl of Snowdon: Personal life and family

-From 2000 until 2002, Linley, his wife and son lived at Kensington Palace with his mother, Princess Margaret, in her declining years.
-On 8 April 2002, Linley, along with the Prince of Wales, the Duke of York, and the Earl of Wessex, "stood guard" at the lying-in-state of their grandmother, Queen Elizabeth The Queen Mother.
+From 2000 until 2002, Armstrong-Jones, his wife and son lived at Kensington Palace with his mother, Princess Margaret, during her declining years.
+On 8 April 2002, Armstrong-Jones, along with the Prince of Wales, the Duke of York, and the Earl of Wessex, "stood guard" at the lying-in-state of their grandmother, Queen Elizabeth the Queen Mother.
 This Vigil of the Princes had taken place only once before, during the lying-in-state of George V in 1936.

-In October and November 2007, rumours circulated on the internet suggesting that a member of the British royal family was the victim of blackmail.
-The first confirmation that the royal in the extortion attempt was Viscount Linley came from the journalist Nicholas Davies.
-Ian Strachan and Sean McGuigan tried to extort £50,000 from Linley in September by threatening to release video footage showing sex acts and cocaine use (allegedly by Linley and a male royal aide) on a mobile phone.
-Linley contacted the police.
-Strachan and McGuigan were arrested after showing their video footage to an undercover detective, and at trial were sentenced to five years in prison.

-In 2011, Linley's daughter, Lady Margarita Armstrong-Jones, was a bridesmaid at the wedding of Prince William and Catherine Middleton.
+In 2011, Armstrong-Jones's daughter was a bridesmaid at the wedding of Prince William and Catherine Middleton.
 In 2012, his son, styled by courtesy as Viscount Linley since January 2017, was appointed by the Queen as a page of honour.